By Gunsmith Barry B. Snell

 Bare AR-15 Barrel Steel

-Lastly, you may discover that removing an AR 15 A2 front sight base leaves two shiny bands of bare barrel steel behind.
+Lastly, you may discover that removing a AR 15 A2 front sight base leaves two shiny bands of bare barrel steel behind.
 This is because some companies parkerize their barrels after the front sight base has been installed.
-The problem is merely cosmetic, however you’ll still want to provide some protective finish to the exposed steel as a rust preventative.
+The problem is merely cosmetic, however, you’ll still want to provide some protective finish to the exposed steel as a rust preventative.

-Well folks, that’s it!
-You successfully completed all the steps in removing an AR 15 A2 front sight Class dismissed.
+Well, folks, that’s it!
+You successfully completed all the steps in removing a AR 15 A2 front sight Class dismissed.
 Best of luck on your AR-15 black rifle project!

 Safety, Front Site Pins Types & Tools For the Job